Skip to main content

 Budgeting

-This checklist will help you keep track of all the different tasks you need to complete prior to departing on your EF Gap program.
-In this section, you can also find relevant links to things like the Portal, your pre-departure webinars, and entry requirements for the countries on your program.
-If you see anything on the checklist that you have questions about, check in with your advisor!
+This section shares reminders and relevant links to resources like the Traveler Portal, pre-departure webinars, and entry requirements for the countries on your program.
+If you have any questions, check in with your advisor!

 Packing list